miethe/meatybytes/content/posts/Careers and Education/Consulting/Consulting Careers/index.md

 ### ...But Not Only You

 With that said, a common argument I've heard against consulting is in regards to the less experienced analysts and engineers on the front lines.
-A typical trope shows a new grad consultant informing a conference room full of experienced industry leaders on how they should run their company.
+A typical trope shows a new grad consultant, with a masquerade of expertise, informing a conference room full of veteran industry leaders on how they should run their company.

+Hence the title of the post!

-It's amusing, but also a fair concern!
+It's amusing, but also a fair concern.
 However, the true value of consulting isn't generally within the individuals; rather, it's the combined "hive-mind" of expertise in various domains of the entire firm.
 That analyst or associate in the conference room is just the firm's representative, and is a direct link for the hiring company to that wealth of expertise and knowledge.

-### Until it Truly is YOU!
+### Until it Truly is YOU

 That said, as people build their careers as consultants, many will begin to develop eminence in their field.
 This personal brand is crucial, both for the individual to grow their career further, as well as for their firm to sell.
 Regardless of if that given individual is directly working on an engagement, their expertise backing those on the ground is the driving force for all related deals.